The Scandalous Truth About Wine + Cheese

 These wines are easiest and most accommodating to pair.
 Their mouth-watering acidity helps cleanse the palate from the rich cheese, while the fat smooths the snappy acidity in the wine.
 Meanwhile, the salt in the cheese brings out the fruity flavours in the wine.

-If push came to shove, you could make this wine style work for any of these cheeses listed here.
+If push came to shove, you could make this wine style work for any of these cheese categories I’ve outlined in this post.

 Brie